 Please contact the Schools Liaison Office and Access Officer, Nelli Chamings-Manley with any queries T: 01865 286565 E: firstname.lastname@example.org

-We welcome teachers from all types of role to our teachers’ conferences.
-This event isn’t just for heads of sixth form, or those in charge of university applications.
-If you are passionate about able students being able to reach top universities regardless of background, or have some role in supporting students to make decisions about their futures, even in school without a sixth form, we really hope you will consider signing up to attend a future Teachers’ Conference.
+We welcome teachers from all types of role to our Teachers’ Conferences.
+These events aren’t just for heads of sixth form, or those in charge of university applications.
+If you are passionate about able students being able to reach top universities regardless of background, or have some role in supporting students to make decisions about their futures, even in a school without a sixth form, we really hope you will consider signing up to attend a future Teachers’ Conference.

-The programme features talks on teaching and research by tutors from a range of disciplines together with sessions on identifying and supporting competitive applicants by Univ’s Senior Tutor and Schools Liaison and Access Officer.
-For an indication of what to expect on a Univ Teachers’ Conference, see last year’s programme here.
+Each year our Teachers’ Conference features talks on teaching and research by tutors from a range of disciplines together with sessions on identifying and supporting competitive applicants by admissions and access staff across Keble, Oriel and University Colleges.
+To give an idea of what to expect, the programme we delivered in 2020 can be viewed here.

-The College values its links with teachers across the country.
+The University of Oxford values its links with teachers across the country.
 The conferences are intended to support you as you help your students make the right choices for their futures.
 We hope, furthermore, that the conferences will set up a useful dialogue between teachers and our University in the context of a rapidly changing school and Higher Education environment.
 We are sure there is a great deal we can learn from you.
-The conference is also a valuable opportunity for networking and professional development.
+Our Teachers’ Conferences are also a valuable opportunity for networking and professional development.

 The University of Oxford has developed a programme to simplify communication between the University and all schools in the United Kingdom.
 This is so that each school in the UK has a first point of contact in the University and so we can more efficiently work with as many schools as possible.